Yester World

 3. Jim Henson’s Muppet*Vision 3-D: The 3-D movie opened at Disney-MGM Studios on May 16, 1991.
 It’s still running today.

 4. Little Mermaid Show: Voyage of the Little Mermaid, a show with puppets and live actors, opened at Disney-MGM Studios in January 1992.
-It continued to run until the park closed for four months in 2020 because of the covid pandemic.
+It continued to run until the park closed for four months in 2020 because of the COVID-19 pandemic.
 The park reopened, but the show is still “temporarily unavailable” more than a year later.

 5. Beauty and the Beast: The live Beauty and the Beast premiered at Disney-MGM Studios on November 22, 1991, the same day that the animated feature Beauty and the Beast opened on movie screens throughout America.
 The popular stage show first played at the original Theater of the Stars, next door to the Hollywood Brown Derby, until that stage was demolished to make way for Sunset Boulevard in 1993.
 The show used a temporary stage in the backlot area until it could move to its current home, the 1,500-seat Theater of the Stars near the end of Sunset Boulevard.